[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 An easy way to do this is to set up 301 redirects.
 This will inform search engines and users that your website has been permanently moved.

-To maximize your store’s search ranking, you’re probably already using an SEO plugin like AIOSEO.
+To improve your store’s search ranking, you’re probably already using an SEO plugin like AIOSEO.
 Fortunately, you can use this same tool to redirect your entire WooCommerce site.
-You won’t have to manually set up 301 redirects in your site files:
+You won’t have to manually set up 301 redirects in your site files.

 After this, hit Save Changes.
 Every time someone visits an old product page, they’ll automatically be redirected to your new site!